 TIP: If you are making DIY trips, it’s better that you already have your health certificate before going to Mount Pulag.

 We must be sure that we are in good shape before we hike.
 I want to share an experience with this.

-When we got back to the ranger station, she showed me her photo being carried by two guides.
-It’s both pitiful and hilarious how she was transported back to the ranger station, as in.
+Back at the ranger station, she showed me her photo while being carried by two guides/porters.
+It’s pitiful and hilarious at the same time as how she was transported back to the ranger station.

 I just thanked God; she made her way to safety.

-She was just an acquaintance, but we turned into each other’s friend only two days!
-We shared many stories while we were in the homestay and the trail, including the craziest and scariest ones.
+She was an acquaintance, but we became friends in only two days!
+We shared many stories while in the homestay and the trail.
+Our craziest and scariest experiences were our topics.

-To my friend, if you are reading this now, please leave me a comment and tell us your experience.
+Friend, if you are reading this now, please leave me a comment and tell us about your experience.
 I miss you!

 How to Go to Mount Pulag?